Urban Science and Practice

 Much of my research and service are presently dedicated to the scientific study cities and associated practices to help make our societies more just and sustainable.
 The guiding vision is to approach cities with epistemic humility towards a complex and multi-faceted phenomenon involving the lives of billions of people, deserving to be appreciated and understood.
 A number of recent discoveries show that cities are a natural phenomenon with predictable properties and dynamics, and reveal associated processes of natural design.
 They explain how cities can naturally enable open-ended human collaboration and invention, while improving access to basic services, education, health, and political participation.
 New forms of practice and policy are emerging from these insights, supporting human agency across scales, collaborative institutions, novel approaches to design and new uses of technology towards sustainability and human development.

-I currently serve as the founding Director of the Mansueto Institute for Urban Innovation, dedicated to the science and practice of urban development, using 21st century evidence, policy frameworks and methods.
+I direct the Urban Science Laboratory at the University of Chicago, dedicated to the science and practice of urban development, using 21st century evidence, policy frameworks and methods.
 I also serve in a number of other organizations supporting the science of complex systems, emergent engineering, civic engagement, community organization, and architecture and design incubating new ideas and practices for sustainable development, more just societies and more joyful innovation.

 T Kaufmann, L Radaelli, L Bettencourt, E Shmueli - EPJ Data Science, 2022. https://doi.org/10.1140/epjds/s13688-022-00362-6